voxleo/Electronic-catalog-system/README.md

 ## Program

 - ecatalog_system - creation of a personalized e-catalog
-- data_midfy - to limit the entries used dataset
+- data_modify - to limit the entries of used dataset